-The AUT only provides its investors with unit prices as at 30 June each year.
+The AUT only provides its investors with unit prices as at 30 June each year within 1-2 months of the valuation date.

 The use of the FDR method is allowed for the investment as it is an attributing interest in a FIF and there is no requirement to use a particular calculation method.
-However, the market value of the attributing interest is not readily available at the start of Wiremu's income year as he cannot easily obtain a market valuation.
+However, the market value of the attributing interest at the start of Wiremu's income year is not readily available as he cannot easily obtain a market valuation.
 For example, he would either need to incur costs to obtain an independent valuation, or do a detailed analysis and calculation to determine the market value himself.